Azure/azure-cli/doc/use_cli_effectively.md

     az vm list -d -g my_rg --query "[?powerState=='VM stopped'].id" -o tsv | az vm start --ids @-
     ```

+## Pass complex parameter value (JSON/array/dict/file)

+Some parameters are able to receive complex value like JSON, array or combination of them, even reading content from a file.

+Their format varies in different parameters.
+For array, both `--parameter '("value1", "value2")'` or `--parameter '["value1", "value2"]'` could be valid.

+Most important, we should take care of the quoting issue if you are a across different platforms user.
+Some quoting rules apply in different shells, please see [Quoting issues](#https://github.com/Azure/azure-cli/blob/dev/doc/use_cli_effectively.md#quoting-issues).

 ## Async operations

 Many commands and group expose `--no-wait` flags on their long-running operations as well as a dedicated `wait` command.
 These become handy for certain scenarios: